-A Goal writer will make the case for each of the candidates ahead of the Fifa gala, continuing with Barcelona superstar Lionel Messi who enjoyed another prolific yearCOMMENT
+A Goal writer will make the case for each of the candidates ahead of the FIFA gala, continuing with Barcelona superstar Lionel Messi who enjoyed another prolific year.

 It was by no means a vintage year for the Argentine, with his attempts to back up a phenomenal record of 91 goals in 2012 being frustrated by constant injury problems from April onwards.
 But one should not immediately overlook the magnificent achievements he was still able to rack up in a truncated 12 months.

 While Ronaldo spent most of 2013 flattering in the bigger games of Real Madrid and Portugal before his big moment in Stockholm in November, Ribery was part of a magnificent Bayern Munich side which would more than likely have swept all before it even had the Frenchman not been available to weave his own brand of magic.
 Messi, though, still shone enough to prove that he is the world’s greatest footballer by some distance.

 The Barcelona genius began the year on a run of seven successive goalscoring appearances in La Liga, which he would sustain until picking up a calf injury in April, in the process racking up a goal against every Spanish top-flight club in consecutive fixtures – an unprecedented and frankly sensational statistic.

 After Javier Pastore had given les Parisiens the lead, Messi was thrown on despite suffering from a calf strain sustained in the 2-2 first-leg draw.
 The substitution was to be crucial.
 With 19 minutes remaining, Messi ran at the PSG back four and caused confusion with a stabbed pass for David Villa, with Pedro hammering home the loose ball.
 Even on one leg, the Argentine remained the difference at Camp Nou.